lahorichargha/emacs-ide/README.txt

 search/compilation output) and convenient shortcuts.

-It is suitable for almost all languages (as long as they are supported by ctags).
+It is suitable for almost all languages (as long as they are supported by Ctags).
 Cscope provides additional browsing facility for C/C++ files.

 Please note that Emacs-IDE does not stand as a package for Emacs.
 It should be considered as an IDE built on top of Emacs.